grandma-collaboration/icare/docs/user_guide/index.md

 # User Guide

-## Creating your IAM Account and login to Icare / SkyPortal
+## Creating your IAM Account and login to ICARE

 We will access to ICARE / SkyPortal through IAM's [login page](https://skyportal-icare.ijclab.in2p3.fr) to create your account.